Period Panties: The Best Thing Since Sliced Bread

 The crotch piece is a panel of thin fabric and what happens when they start to feel wet is simply that the wetness spreads.
 Initially when they feel wet, it's just a little spot right in the middle.
 But if you don't change them the wetness feeling just starts to spread and you can feel the crotch piece getting wetter and wetter.
 Like - eventually, if you push it, you'll feel wet all the way up to the top of your butt crack where the crotch piece ends.
 But you still won't be leaking.

 There's no diaper feeling, nothing bunching up in your underwear, nothing bulky, and so much air flow that rashes are not going to happen either.
-And they're easy to care for - you just rinse out the blood, wash them in cold water with the rest of your laundry, and hang to dry.
+And they're easy to care for - you just wash them with the rest of your laundry, and hang to dry.

 I found 3 pairs of heavy flow style panties to be the perfect amount for me to start.
-I'm wearing one pair, another pair is drying, and then the third pair is a back up if the other two aren't clean and dry yet.
+I'm wearing one pair, another pair is in the wash, and then the third pair is ready to go.
 I used their perfect fit sizing chart to determine my size and they fit like a glove.

 Get some.
 You won't be sorry.
 And for the love of fuck - click here and use my link to buy them so that I get credit and can buy more.